dhesse/STK-INF4000-templates/README.md

 The idea is that you complete the code to make the tests pass, and thus completing your homework assignment (or parts of it).

+## Week 14 Assignments

+We use `NLTK` and plain python.
+Hence you can run [this week's tests](week14) using plain python:

+	python tests.py

 ## Week 7 Assignments

 For week 7 we use [Apache Spark](https://spark.apache.org) for the